Santiaogou Republic: Battle of Pamangkat

-After approximately two decades of relative Dutch isolation from West Bornean affairs, F. J. Willer was appointed as the new Dutch magistrate and took on a much more direct and provocative stance in dealing with the Heshun Confederation.
+After approximately two decades of relative Dutch isolation from West Bornean affairs, T. J. Willer was appointed as the new Dutch magistrate and took on a much more direct and provocative stance in dealing with the Heshun Confederation.
 Months of tension, including a Dutch blockade of the port of Sedau, led to a couple of incidents.
 First, a series of Dayak massacres on the frontier Chinese towns of Budok and Lumar led Dagang to suspect it was Santiaogou's doing, when it was actually the paranoid Sambas sultan who thought the Dagang would invade the capital.
 Dagang retaliated, but instead of invading Sambas, the army began targeting specifically Santiaogou aligned towns.
 In July 1850, a thousand Dagang soldiers laid siege to Sepang and defeated it after 12 days.
 Seminis fell soon after, followed by the towns of Sebawi (Chinese: 沙泊) and Shabo (Chinese: 沙啵).
 Pamangkat took the longest: it is believed its siege must have taken a few weeks, but Dagang at last conquered the city in August, leaving the remaining Santiaogou population to flee to the opposite side of the Pamangkat River under Sarawak jurisdiction.
 After Dagang left and the Dutch reclaimed Pamangkat, Dagang once again ousted the Dutch soldiers in September and made plans to attack the Lanfang Republic at Mandor, who were allied with Santiaogou.
 In the ensuing peace talks in November 1850 with the Dutch and Dagang, Santiaogou was absent from the conference, its members scattered to the north into Sarawak.